Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Guard Play

-When you're playing guard, especially closed guard, your training partner will often try to posture up and break free.
+When you're playing guard, especially closed guard, your training partners will often try to posture up and break free.
 In the process, they might push against your head or pin your ears using their forearms or elbows, leading to potential trauma.

 Scrambles